hoangvvo/benzene/docs/persisted/README.md

 }
 ```

 There are two options.
-You can either use the `@benzene/persisted`, which bundles popular persisted query implementation, or [create a custom one](#custom-implementation)
+You can either use the `@benzene/persisted` package, which bundles popular persisted query implementation or [create a custom one](#custom-implementation)

 ## Use @benzene/persisted